 A Winning Combination

-When you combine individual lessons with participation in a performance ensemble, you get even greater results.
+When you combine individual lessons with participation in group classes and performance ensembles, you get even greater results.
 Students feel accountable to their peers to improve their individual musical abilities.
 That means they’re more likely to practice.
-(Halleluiah!)
-All the hard work they put into individual lessons and practice pays off when they come together as an ensemble for productive rehearsals and successful performances.
+(Hallelujah!)
+All the hard work they put into individual lessons, music classes and practice pays off when they come together as an ensemble for productive rehearsals and successful performances.
 They even increase their self-esteem as they develop into better musicians individually.

 Be a Team Player